anapnoe/sd-webui-ux/README.md

 ## Todo
 - Separate and organize CSS into individual files (in progress).
 - Create documentation for developers on how to incorporate their components into various areas of the UI/UX.
-- Implement fullscreen gallery functionality.
-- Fork the Gradio project and contribute to enhancing their components.

 ## Advanced Theme Style Configurator (in progress)(upcoming feature)